Wild Wild West: Plot

-Grant designates Gordon and West as first agents of the newly established Secret Service, before departing on The Wanderer.
-Rita reveals Professor Guillermo Escobar is actually her husband, disappointing Gordon and West, who ride into the sunset on the mechanical spider together.
+Grant designates West and Gordon as the first agents of his new Secret Service.
+After Grant departs on The Wanderer, West and Gordon attempt to court Rita, who reveals Guillermo is actually her husband.
+West and Gordon ride into the sunset on the spider.

 Production

 Development

-Variety first reported in January 1992 that Warner Bros. had optioned the film rights to Michael Garrison's television show The Wild Wild West, and hired Richard Donner to direct a film adaptation written by Shane Black, with Mel Gibson in the role of Jim West (Donner coincidentally directed three episodes of the original series).
+Variety first reported in January 1992 that Warner Bros.
+Pictures had optioned the film rights to Michael Garrison's television show The Wild Wild West and hired Richard Donner, who previously directed three episodes of the original series, to direct a film adaptation written by Shane Black, with Mel Gibson in the role of Jim West.
 However, Donner and Gibson left the project to work on a film adaptation of Maverick (another film based on a Western television series) in 1994.
-Despite this, the project continued in the development stage, with Tom Cruise rumored for the lead in 1995.
+The project continued in the development stage, with Tom Cruise rumored for the lead in 1995.
 Cruise instead starred in a film adaptation of Mission: Impossible the following year.

 Discussions with Will Smith and Barry Sonnenfeld began in February 1997 after the two had wrapped up production on Men in Black for Columbia Pictures the same year.
-Smith declined to do the lead role in The Matrix in order to star in Wild Wild West.
-Warner Bros. pursued George Clooney to co-star with Smith as Artemus Gordon, with Kevin Kline, Matthew McConaughey and Johnny Depp also in contention for the role while screenwriters S. S. Wilson and Brent Maddock (best known for writing the Short Circuit and Tremors films) were hired by Warner Bros. to script the film between April and May 1997.
-Clooney signed on the following August after dropping out of Jack Frost, while the Wilson-Maddock script was rewritten by Jeffrey Price and Peter S. Seaman (best known for writing the films Who Framed Roger Rabbit and Doc Hollywood).
-However in December 1997, Clooney was replaced by Kline after an agreement with Sonnenfeld: "Ultimately, we all decided that rather than damage this project trying to retrofit the role for me, it was better to step aside and let them get someone else."
+Smith declined to play the lead role of Neo in The Matrix in favor of Wild Wild West, which he later regretted.
+Warner Bros. pursued George Clooney to co-star in the film as Artemus Gordon, with Kevin Kline, Matthew McConaughey and Johnny Depp also in contention for the role while Short Circuit and Tremors screenwriters S. S. Wilson and Brent Maddock were hired by the studio to script the film between April and May 1997.
+Clooney signed on the following August after dropping out of Jack Frost, while Wilson and Maddock's script was rewritten by the writing team of Jeffrey Price and Peter S. Seaman.
+However, in December 1997, Clooney was replaced by Kline in the role of Gordon after an agreement with Sonnenfeld: "Ultimately, we all decided that rather than damage this project trying to retrofit the role for me, it was better to step aside and let them get someone else."